mate-academy/js_inverse_robot/checklist.md

 1. [VARIABLES] - use variables for the main values so that you'll be able to reuse them and give them descriptive names.
 2. [CODE STYLE] - use correct check for property presence in object.
+Some properties can be present, but still contain falsy value.

 GOOD EXAMPLE:
 ```